julianmangut/FontYou/README.md

 Te project consists in the design and implementation of a service that provides to its consumers information about all the public fountains from Madrid, Spain.

-The goal is to encourage the use of the public fountains and bring a solution for the needs related to it to the users, like seeing a map with all the public fountains, get detailed information from each one and even have a list of favorites fountains.
+The goal is to encourage the use of the public fountains and bring a solution for the needs related to this to the users, like seeing a map with all the public fountains, get detailed information from each one and even have a list of favorites fountains.

 To develop this project we have applied the Service Oriented Architecture that consists of the following parts: